 Yields 12-14 muffins

-For a Gluten-Free variation, substitute 1 cup rice flour, 2/3 cup Bob’s all purpose Gluten-Free flour, 1/3 cup cornstarch, and 2 tsp. xanthan gum for the flour
+For a Gluten-Free variation, substitute 1 cup rice flour, 2/3 cup Bob’s Red Mill all-purpose gluten free flour, 1/3 cup cornstarch, and 2 tsp. xanthan gum for the flour

 1 c. unbleached, all-purpose flour